Wolfgang Abendroth: Imprisonment by the British

 Eventually, Abendroth was imprisoned by the British in 1944 and, together with other German anti-fascists, was held in various British internment camps in Egypt.
 In one of the prison camps in the Egyptian desert, he began political training work with the labor lawyer Herbert Komm with the intention of training cadres and preparing them for administrative work that would follow after the defeat of the Nazi regime.
-Later, with the help of his friends Georg Schwarzenberger and Richard Löwenthal, Abendroth was taken in Britain to the Wilton Park Training Center re-education camp where "prisoners of war who appeared suitable were prepared for their return to Germany to help build democracy".
-Against the background of the Labor Party's election victory in July 1945, Abendroth discussed the prospects for the workers' movement in Germany with Löwenthal.
+Later, with the help of his friends Georg Schwarzenberger and Richard Löwenthal, Abendroth was taken to the Wilton Park Training Center re-education camp in the UK, where "prisoners of war who appeared suitable were prepared for their return to Germany to help build democracy".
+Against the background of the Labour Party's election victory in July 1945, Abendroth discussed the prospects for the workers' movement in Germany with Löwenthal.

 One result of these discussions was Löwenthal's manifesto 'Beyond Capitalism', which appeared in Nuremberg in 1946 under the pseudonym Paul Sering.
 At the end of November 1946 Abendroth was released from captivity and during the same period he joined the German Social Democratic Party (SPD).